The 5 Best Fly Fishing Places Near Vancouver BC

 The Fish and Method:

 Pink Salmon will average 4 – 8 lbs but they can get up to 14 lbs.
 They are only hours from the Pacific Ocean and thus offer tremendous scraps on 7-8 weight fly gear.
-Swinging flies or stripping both work using floating line and sink tip.
-Any Pink coloured fly in sizes 2 to 8 can work.
+Swinging flies or stripping both work using floating line and a short sink tip to keep your fly above the fish so as not to foul hook them.
+Any Pink coloured fly in sizes 2 to 8 can work extremely well.

 Need a fully guided trip?

-All our guided fly fishing trips include the finest tackle available and we can provide hotel pickup from Vancouver..
+All our guided fly fishing trips on the Squamish River(60 min from Vancouver) include the finest tackle available, our own killer ‘guide tied’ flies, great organic food and we can also provide hotel pickup from downtown Vancouver hotels.

 Although 3rd on the list of Best places to go Flyfishing this is our 2nd Best Trout Fly Fishing available in Vancouver, British Columbia.
 The Squamish River holds true to it’s reputation as a quality fly fishing destination.
 The lay of the land here is breath taking.
 This glacial fed mid size river is 80 km long and holds at least 30 km of very fishable fly water in the lower half.
 Like many river basins on the West Coast the geography here is dominated by glacier capped mountains that suddenly jut out from the narrow valley floor.
 This is rainforest country.
 Very large Douglas Fir trees, Cedars and Alder can be seen everywhere.
 But then there’s the wildlife!
 Residing in the Squamish River Valley there is: Elk, Deer, Moose, Mountain Goat, Cougar, Wolf, Lynx, Black Bear, Grizzly, Bald Eagles and several water fowl species.